Morning Skin Care Routine

 How to Pick a Moisturizer

 When selecting your moisturizer, the appropriate texture differs depending on the type of skin that you have.
-For instance, below is a list of suitable moisturizer with regard to the different types of skin:
+For instance, below is a list of suitable moisturizers with regard to the different types of skin:

 - Oily skin – Gel moisturizer